FunGeST/MethICA/README.md

 MethICA
 ========

-Methylation signature analysis with ICA project R package
+Methylation signature analysis with independent component analysis.

-Description: use independent components analysis (ICA) on methylation data to extract epigenetics signature and provide statistical analysis and representation to help interpretation
+Description: apply independent component analysis (ICA) to methylation data to extract epigenetic signatures and perform downstream analyses and representations to interpret the biological meaning of methylation components.

 ## Installation
 ========